YZnoodle/YZnoodle.github.io/_posts/2/2020-1-29-Dialogue-Manager-and-Parser.md

 category: [code]
 ---
 **Overview**
 This is a dialogue manager I created in Godot.
-The purpose of this dialogue manager is act as an easy tool to create small games and experiment with stuff quickly.
-The dialogue manager provides a simple dialogue GUI and a json parser.
+This dialogue manager is reusable and allows quick creation of mini games.
+It comprises a simple dialogue GUI and a json parser.

 [<img src="{{ site.baseurl }}/images/graphs/0120overview.png" style="width: 480px;"/>]({{ site.baseurl }}/)

 **How to use**
 At the start of the game:
-1. Instance dialogue manager
+1. Instance a dialogue manager
 2. Add dialogue manager to tree
 At a conversation:
 3. Call dialogue manager with the conversation’s json file path